All Quiet on the Western Front (soundtrack): Development

 The first piece he wrote for the film was a three-note motif, based on his impressions for the first 10 minutes of the film and scored within 24 hours after seeing the film.
 He said: "There's no dialogue in that section, and it's so well edited that you totally understand the mechanism of the war machine, and how humans are used as material.
 And I wanted to have something in that fits with that, and also fits with the sound of the sewing machines."
 He planned a four-note motif at some point, but cut off one note as he concluded that the three-note motif was suited well for the film.
 He implemented the motif in multiple cues, repeating it in a way that is not always as strong or dark in the beginning.
 For the lighter sequences, he wrote a cello theme that used the base element, which created the warmth and beauty with the same motif, so as to infiltrate all the other pieces.
 The high violin parts were also cued from the same motif but are much longer notes.

-Hauschka used a pump organ-typed old harmonium owned by his great-grandmother for the score, which he ran through a stack of distorted Marshall amplifier and boosted the bass, for the opening motif, so that it nearly sounded like a modular synthesizer.
-At the same time, a cue called "Paul" was played completely through harmonium, which Hauschka had inserted microphones to amplify the mechanical sounds very closely.
+Bertelmann used a pump organ-type old harmonium owned by his great-grandmother for the score, which he ran through a stack of distorted Marshall amplifiers.
+He boosted the bass for the opening motif, so that it nearly sounded like a modular synthesizer.
+At the same time, a cue called "Paul" was played completely through a harmonium, into which Bertelmann had inserted microphones to amplify the mechanical sounds very closely.
 He felt that "you would take a day just to take all the noises out because you don't want to have them.
 You want to have the pure sound.
 But in this case, I wanted to have all the cracklings that make you think that you are in an old ship.
 It has a wooden sound of mechanical noise".
 While sending an audio clip to Berger, the director praised it as equivalent to Led Zeppelin's music.
-The film also featured choral music in few sequences, especially that of the battlefield sequences. which was contrasting to the harmonium music along with that of the high violin pieces.
+The film also featured choral music in a few sequences, especially those of the battlefield, which was a contrast to the harmonium music along with that of the high violin pieces.
 He further doubled it with a string ensemble, which was the shimmer behind the solo violin.